dbmikus/sp2014.11-731/hw1/README.md

 Algorithms writeup
 ==================
+We perform some normalization on the corpus.
+I set everything to lowercase.
+For each individual digit, I replace it with a "#" sign.
+As an example: 1234 --> ####
+We also truncate each word down to its first 7 characters.
+These normalization techniques managed to bring down our AER a little bit.

 I only correctly implemented the IBM Model 1 algorithm.
 I allow for a variable number of EM iterations run on top of an initialization step.
 Although, I believe that I have a minor bug in this implementation as my algorithm does